NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 **Farm a Standard Sleeper Cache**

-If the Dented, Intact and Mangled Depots are not hacked, the cosmic signature will not disappear.
+If the Dented, Intact and Mangled Storage Depots are not hacked, the cosmic signature will not disappear.
 In this case, the six pulled hidden Depots would be refreshed after DT and you can hack them again.
 The cans in the 2nd pocket would also be refreshed.

 **How to deal with an explored Standard Sleeper Cache**